Rotava

 Rotava (Rothau) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
 It has about 2,800 inhabitants.
+The town is located in the Ore Mountains.
+Rotava was founded as a mining settlement in the middle of the 16th century.

 Administrative division

 Rotava consists of two municipal parts (in brackets population according to the 2021 census):